piaoyimq/HtmlJavaScriptSpace/README.md

 # Html-JavaScript
-Store some general html and javascript code
+Store some general html and javascript code.